lubuntu-team/manual/source/3/3.1/3.1.3/qterminal.rst

 How to launch
 -------------
-To launch qterminal in a normal window go to the menu -> System Tools -> qterminal or run
+To launch qterminal in a normal window go to the menu :menuselection:`System Tools --> qterminal` or run

 .. code::